jaykothari-github/Rock-Paper-Scissor/README.md

 > Basically, This project is part of "Python GUI".
 And I've used **_tkinter_** module into it.
 I use button widgets and methods of random module to implement the game.

-> While, For getting values from entry field and evalute the equation.
-I've made functions.

 ## Screen Look: